LauraBertola/Tutorials/WGS (high depth)/FastQC_Trimming_Mapping.md

 done
 ```

 It will create an bunch of files, and store them in a qualimap_results folder (note that you asked it to create this folder to put all the output files in).
 Download the entire folder (just like you did with the FastQC results) and look at the html file it in your browser.
 Because Qualimap does not embed the images in their html files (unlike FastQC), you need to download the entire folder.
-Take a look at the images at the bottom of the report (you can click the links on the right side of the page), especially the depth across the coverage across the reference, and coverage histogram.
+Take a look at the images at the bottom of the report (you can click the links on the right side of the page), especially the coverage across the reference and coverage histogram.
 It should look something like this:
 ![qualimap](Images/qualimap.png)

 >**Note:** for the sake of this tutorial, we've used downsampled data, so this is expected to be very, very low.
 However, the next step of the pipeline assumes that you have medium-high (>6X) depth, so we can call heterozygote positions reliably.
 Go to the [next part](Variant_Calling_Filtering.md), in which we will create a vcf file with variants and filter the results for downstream analyses.